 So, what exactly is a VRF system?
 To understand the benefits of a VRF system, we’ll start by explaining a little bit about how it works and how it’s different than a split system that you might see in a residence, or a rooftop unit.
 Then we’ll explore each of the benefits listed above.

 VRF systems: maybe it’s time to jump on the bandwagon

-As opposed to having one large, noisy central unit, one of the main benefits of VRF a system is it consists of smaller air handlers that can be individually controlled and piped back into the system.
+As opposed to having one large, noisy central unit, one of the main benefits of VRF a system is it consists of a groups of smaller air handlers that can be individually controlled and piped back into the system.
 As its name implies, this type of system has the capability of controlling the amount of refrigerant flowing to each air handler.

-What does all that mean for you, your business and your comfort conditions?
-Read on to learn more about the advantages of the VRF system.
+Keep reading to learn more about the advantages of the VRF system.

 Top 7 advantages of a VRF system

 The compressor unit of a VRF system has the ability to accurately identify the requirements of each zone and send the precise amount of refrigerant needed to each air handling unit.
 So, a computer room can get more cooling than a south-facing office that gets a lot of sun.

 This precise flow eliminates cold and hot spots and humidity issues, and facilitates the consistent comfort that will help promote employee productivity.
 When looking into the benefits of VRF systems, outfitting your building with consistent comfort is a no-brainer.

 2. Quiet operation

 With a VRF system, the louder condensing unit is typically located outside your building or in a mechanical room.
 And, the VRF’s smaller air handlers are smaller and quieter than those associated with a large central unit with bulky ductwork.
 So you won’t have loud AC noise disrupting business.